Financial Liability Investigation of Property Loss Rebuttals

 Primary Hand Receipt Holder

-Soldiers often find themselves being unfairly and improperly held accountable for government property that is lost or destroyed.
-Oftentimes, a Primary Hand Receipt Holder (PRHR) or other Soldier charged with the safeguard of Army equipment is used as a scapegoat when property is missing, with no misconduct or negligence on their part.
-These situations can leave Soldiers with outrageous sums of money that they are deemed responsible for paying back to the Army.
-Before a Soldier admits fault for this property, he or she should understand that there is a chance to rebut the findings of a Financial Liability Investigation of Property Loss (FLIPL) and be relieved from having to pay back the Army a debt.
+Soldiers can be unfairly and improperly held accountable for lost or destroyed government property through the Investigation of Property Loss.
+Oftentimes, a Primary Hand Receipt Holder (PRHR) can be charged when the Army property they safeguarding is missing.
+Without misconduct or negligence on their part.
+These situations can leave Soldiers with outrageous sums of money that they are responsible for paying back to the Army.
+Before admitting fault, a soldier should know they can fight through Financial Liability Investigation of Property Loss Rebuttals (FLIPL).

 Army Regulation 735-5, paragraph 13-30.b(6)c.

 According to Army Regulation 735-5, paragraph 13-30.b(6)c., “Before holding a person financially liable for a loss to the Government, the facts must clearly show that the person’s conduct was the ‘proximate’ cause of the [Loss, Damage, Destruction, or Theft].
 That is, the person’s acts or omissions were the cause that, in a natural and continuous sequence, unbroken by a new cause, produced the LDDT, and without which the LDDT would not have occurred.”